jahnvisrivastava01/MistralBot/README.md

 - 😂 Funny Mode
 - 😊 Normal Mode

-Each mode changes the chatbot's behaviour using different system prompts.
+Users can select the chatbot's personality using Streamlit radio buttons.
+Each AI mode is powered by a unique system prompt that defines the chatbot's behaviour.

 ---